t-lo/mailserver/README.md

 Also, a default postmaster account `ADMIN_USER@DOMAIN` will be created.
 This account will receive letsencrypt certificate renewal notifications as well as abuse reports from other mailserver operators.
 Check the account's inbox regularly.
+If you use monitoring you can check the amount of unread admin mails on the home dashboard.
 The account's SMTP / IMAP password is `ADMIN_USER_INITIAL_PASSWORD` and can be changed later (see user management below).

 **Set up DNS for your domain**